Skip to content

 • The soul of animals*: Faces.
 Feelings.
 Stories, by Sabine Remy-Schwabenthan and Walter Schels.

-Question: Can you think of any other documentaries or books that might have opened your eyes?
-Then please write a comment.
+Question: Are there any other documentaries or books that might have opened your eyes?
+Then feel free to write a comment.

 Factory farming is no longer in keeping with the times

-That is, of course, my personal opinion.
-But after watching the embedded video at the latest, anyone who thinks factory farming is in keeping with the times should question their opinion.
-After all, we are cutting down rainforests in order to breed animals all over the world at high speed, cutting off parts of their bodies so that they don't injure themselves due to the stress in cramped cages with no daylight and giving them antibiotics so that they have any chance of survival.
-Factory farming can only be called "modern animal husbandry" because it is profit-oriented - and not at all because it is in keeping with the times.
+Of course, this is my personal opinion.
+But at the latest after the embedded video, everyone who considers factory farming to be contemporary should question their opinion on it.
+After all, we are cutting down rainforests in order to breed animals all over the world with them at high speed, cutting off parts of their bodies so that they do not injure themselves due to the stress in cramped and daylightless cages, and administering antibiotics to them so that they have any chance at all of surviving.
+Factory farming may only be called "modern animal husbandry" because it functions in a profit-oriented manner - and not at all because it is in keeping with the times.

 What is your opinion on factory farming?
 And do you have any questions or suggestions about the article?
 Then I look forward to your comments.